Klaurx/marte2-broker-scheduler-findings/README.md

 ## Methodology

 All findings were derived from source code only.
 No assumption was made about behavior not visible in the examined files.
 Each finding was attacked before being reported candidates that did not survive that process were discarded.

+Authors:

+Klaurx the divine

+Ballad of the dead Slowdive